spinnaker/spinnaker.github.io/guides/user/managed-delivery/CI-features/index.md

 in an easy, consistent way.
 In order to enable this experience, we created an integration between Managed Delivery and the Continuous Integration (CI) provider, which is described below.

-### Note: in order to get it working for you, you'll have to integrate your CI provider.
-Please see our guide on [CI integration](/guides/developer/extending/integrate-your-CI).
+### Note:
+in order to take advantage of this feature, your Spinnaker operator/administrator will have to configure a CI provider which matches your company's setup.
+They can look for available open-source or commercial Spinnaker CI providers, or even develop their own (see our developer guide on [CI integration](/guides/developer/extending/integrate-your-CI)).

 ## Artifact metadata